 For anyone interested in getting started in Naturescaping, here are some downloadable resources:

-Landowners who partner with the PWP Program can receive the following Naturescaping incentives:
+Landowners who partner with the PWP Program can receive either of the following Naturescaping incentives:

 Invasive Species threaten our watershed by degrading habitat, outcompeting native species, and increasing fire risk with dense and dry vegetation.
 Pure Water Partners has compiled the following fact sheets to assist landowners in managing common invasive species and limiting their impact in our watershed.